Set up Web Spotlight for your project

-Select the project you want to set up as a website and in Project settings, click Activate Web Spotlight.
+Open the project you want to set up as a website and in Project settings, select Web Spotlight under the environment settings menu on the right.
+There, click Activate Web Spotlight.
 Shortly after you click the button, you'll see Web Spotlight in the app menu.
 Click it to start setting up Web Spotlight in your project.

 Any project manager that has access to the project's default language can activate Web Spotlight for the project.